deoflores/Portfolio_Projects/Exploratory Data Analysis with SQL/README.md

 ![alt text](https://github.com/deoflores/Portfolio_Projects/blob/main/Exploratory%20Data%20Analysis%20with%20SQL/screenshots/2.jpg?raw=true)

 Sports is the top rented genre and has also generated the most revenue.
-Comedy, Foreign, and Drama are also within the top 10 and confirms our observation from the previous query.
-Future investments might be directed towards these genres to ensure ROI.
+Future investments may be directed towards the top genres to ensure ROI.

 Now, let's try to get a more business intelligence look and see customer attitude towards returning rentals.